synckey/synckey.github.io/content/algorithm/2018-06-23-leetcodes.md

 Place: Vancouver

 > This post records many of the leetcodes that I think worth a second try.
 > The solutions mainly come from the discussions, which are pretty smart ones.
-I can not list all the originate pages for them,
+I can not list all the original pages for them,
 > but they can be easily found by Google.